 About This Journal

-SLIS Student Research Journal (SRJ) was established in 2010 by decision of the faculty of the School of Library and Information Science, represented by Associate Professor, Dr. Anthony Bernier, on the Editorial Advisory Board.
+SLIS Student Research Journal (SRJ) was established in 2010 by decision of the faculty of the School of Library & Information & Science (SLIS) represented by Associate Professor, Dr. Anthony Bernier, on the Editorial Advisory Board.
 In 2014, the school was renamed School of Information (iSchool).

 SRJ - pronounced "surge" - is developed and led by current graduate students of the school appointed to the Editorial Team.
 Selection and appointment to the Editorial Team is by a competitive application process, and all student editors are appointed for a one-year term.
 To learn more about the editors, download the 2014 SRJ Editorial Team biography in PDF format. and read Surge Ahead with the Student Research Journal (SRJ) in the SLIS Descriptor.